-- 'left Left-align the cell content. - 'right Right-align the cell content top baselines. - 'center Center the cell content horizontally. - 'top Top-align the cell content. - 'baseline Align the cell content top baselines.
+- 'left Left-align the cell content. - 'right Right-align the cell content top baselines. - 'center Center the cell content horizontally. - 'top Top-align the cell content.

-- 'bottom bottom-align the cell content. - 'vcenter Center the cell content vertically. - color-property structure For HTML, applies a color to the cell content. - background-color-property structure For HTML, applies a color to the background of the cell. - attributes Provides additional HTML attributes for the cell's tag.
+- 'baseline Align the cell content top baselines. - 'bottom bottom-align the cell content. - 'vcenter Center the cell content vertically. - 'border Draw a line around all sides of the cell.
+Borders along a shared edge of adjacent cells are collapsed into a single line. - 'left-border, 'right-border, 'top-border, or 'bottom-border Draw a line along the corresponding side of the cell (with the same border collapsing as for 'border). - color-property structure For HTML, applies a color to the cell content. - background-color-property structure For HTML, applies a color to the background of the cell. - attributes Provides additional HTML attributes for the cell's tag.

 Changed in version 1.1 of package scribble-lib: Added color-property and background-color-property support.
+Changed in version 1.4: Added 'border, 'left-border, 'right-border, 'top-border, and 'bottom-border support.